Wooden and Porcelain House Wiring Cleats

 b6 BRUNT (backward N) r-e N Brunt Porcelain Co.
 Bill Sutliff

-b7 BRUNT. r-e N Brunt Porcelain Co.
+b7 BRUNT r-e N Brunt Porcelain Co.
 Bill Sutliff

 b8 BRUNT r-e N 3 square Brunt Porcelain Co.